jelix/castor/docs/en/usage.md

 Castor is composed of three components :

 - A configuration object, `Config` that holds some parameters
+- The main object, `Castor`, which generates the content from the template

+And two other internal components you don't manipulate directly:

 - A compiler, that translates template file to php file.
 This operation is transparent for you.
-- The main object, `Castor`, which is a container that holds values used to "hydrate" the template, and which generates the content from the template (after calling the compiler).
+- A container that holds values used to "hydrate" the template,

 ## Configuration